TME520/miniLightShow/README.md

 Plug the Arduino to a USB power source, you should see RGB patterns and effects

-7a.
+7. Prepare a light diffuser

+   7.1.
 3D print the light diffuser (optional)

 The Blender file is available [here](./assets/minilightshowv1.blend).
 The STL file is available [here](./assets/minilightshowv1.stl).
 If you own a EasyThreed K1, K2, K7, K9, X1 or X2 3D printer (the cheap ones from Ali Express), you can use [this GCode file](./assets/CFFFP_minilightshowv1.gcode).